 2. Set and maintain communications standards.

-Another aspect that a successful manager should look at if they’re wondering how to do an employee review is their current communication style and methods.
+Another aspect that a successful manager should look at if they’re wondering how to do an employee performance review is their current communication style and methods.
 It may surprise you to hear that 76% of all employees want feedback at least monthly.
 With that fact in mind, get in the practice of holding weekly or bi-monthly one-on-ones with each of your direct reports.

 By having regular contact and communication, you can ensure that expectations are being met and that you are maintaining a regular review process consistent with your culture.
 Additionally, this will give you the chance to coach your employees along the way instead of having potentially painful conversations at the end of each quarter.
 In fact, some employers create weekly templates for their one-on-ones where employees discuss what’s working well, what’s not, and what their short and long-term goals are.
 Each of these methods will help ensure performance review process best practices.

 Hosting these regular, informal meetings will help build the conversation so that when the time comes for your formal review process, there will be no surprises in regards to employee appraisal.
 In fact, start to visualize a timeline for when reviews will be completed with Lucidchart’s timeline maker.

 3. Get organized and prep for the meeting.

 While not everyone may agree about regular meeting cadences and how the meetings should be conducted, research speaks for itself: 92% of employees agree that if constructive feedback were delivered to them appropriately, it would help motivate them to improve their performance.
 And it’s not just about correcting “negative” behaviors: Nearly seventy percent of employees report they would work harder if they felt that their efforts were recognized.